5 Reasons Why Influencers Replaced Traditional Celebrities

 Everyone knows that the world is moving online, that social media is replacing TV, and that social media stars are gaining massive visibility.
 But few have analyzed the driving forces behind these developments.
 This post uncovers the 5 reasons why social media influencers are skyrocketing in popularity and becoming the new modern day celebrities.

-1. Influencers are relatable
+1. Influencers seem more relatable than a Celebrity

 The enormous popularity of influencers can be explained in one sentence: People listen to people they trust, and people trust relatable people.
 YouTube stars are more popular than movie stars because they’re relatable in ways that traditional celebrities aren’t.